Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias: Introduction

 \section{Introduction}

 Understanding the role of 3D object shape in categorizing objects from images is a classical topic in computer vision~\cite{Mundy2006, edelman1999representation, Ullman1996}, and the early history of object recognition was dominated by considerations of object shape.
-For example, David Marr's influential theory~\cite{marr2010vision} posits that image-based recognition should be formulated as a sequence of information extracting steps that culminate in a characterization of the 3D scene or object shape, to be used as a representation for recognition.
-The difficulty of reliably extracting 3D shape from images, combined with the availability of large-scale image datasets~\cite{deng2009imagenet, krizhevsky2009learning}, motivated the development of purely appearance-based approaches to recognition and categorization.
-This has culminated in current approaches such as CNNs, which are based on learning feature representations directly from images.
+For example, David Marr's influential theory~\cite{marr2010vision} posits that image-based recognition should be formulated as a sequence of information extraction steps culminating in a 3D representation to be used for recognition.
+The difficulty of reliably extracting 3D shape from images, combined with the availability of large-scale image datasets~\cite{deng2009imagenet, krizhevsky2009learning}, motivated the modern development of purely appearance-based approaches to recognition and categorization.
+This has culminated in current approaches such as CNNs that learn feature representations directly from images.
 Moreover, a study by Geirhos et al.~\cite{geirhos2018imagenet} of the inductive biases of CNNs trained on ImageNet suggests that categorization performance is driven primarily by a bias towards image texture rather than object shape.\footnote{This study does not speak to the possibility of whether shape could be used more effectively, and it is unclear how much of the bias stems from the composition of the ImageNet dataset itself.}